japer-technology/forgejo-society/WARNING.md

 # WARNING

-**Read this before you push, fork, mirror, or run anything from this repository.**
+**Read this before you push, fork, mirror, or run anything from this repository!**

 This repository describes an autonomous, LLM-driven agent system that opens issues, edits files, and runs workflows on a Git forge.
 Running it on the